jidongbsu/cs333/labs/rebinding/README.md

 Step 7.6. go back to the victim client browser and see if the temperature is changed (check the URL1 page).
 If so, then the attack is successful.

 Step 8.
-You are recommended to remove the line you added in step 1.3, in this file: /etc/resolvconf/resolv.conf.d/head, so that your future experiments (in particular, lab 9) won't be affected.
+You are recommended to remove the line you added in step 1.3, in this file: /etc/resolvconf/resolv.conf.d/head, so that your future experiments won't be affected.